minhsueh/DashBlogger/README.md

 # DashBlogger

-DashBlogger is an interactive and scalable blog application built with Dash and Plotly.
-It empowers users to create, visualize, and share blog posts with dynamic data visualizations, leveraging the simplicity and power of Python.
-The app is designed for seamless integration, easy customization, and deployment-ready features.
+DashBlogger is a interactive and scalable blog application framework built with Dash and Plotly.
+It allows users to create, visualize, and share blog posts with dynamic data visualizations, harnessing the simplicity and power of Python.
+The framework is designed for seamless integration, effortless customization, and deployment-ready features.

 ---